BRIEF GUIDE TO EMAIL ETIQUETTE

 11. If you use a signature file in a professional situation, keep it impersonal.

-12. Avoid unprofessional email addresses.
-"SexyDude@hotmail.com" will not win you any points with the boss.
+12. Avoid unprofessional email addresses in professional contexts.
+"SexyDude2020@hotmail.com" will not win you any points with the boss.
 (On the topic of email addresses, this post is also helpful.)

-3. If you are asking for help, make sure you've already exhausted your personal resources.
+4. If you're asking for help, make sure you've already exhausted your personal resources.

-4. When you answer a question, supply context, if only by quoting the question asked.
+5. When you answer a question, supply context, if only by quoting or noting the question asked.

 1. Avoid big attachments, if possible.
-Certain online services--like DropSend (the free version), MailBigFile, YouSendIt, and Dropload--will allow you to make a large file available to a message recipient without trying to stuff it into the recipient's mailbox.
+Certain online services--like DropSend (the free version), MailBigFile, and Hightail--will allow you to make a large file available to a message recipient without trying to stuff it into the recipient's mailbox.

 2. Make your attachments readable on as many computers as possible.
 Often that means saving them in .rtf or .pdf format.